ditikrushna/Medium-like-Blog-Backend/README.md

  **_NodeJS_**  (Platform) ,  **_Express_**  (Framework)  **_JavaScript_**  (Programming Language)  ,  **_MySQL_** (Database)  **_Sequelize_**  (ORM)  , **_Mocha_**  (Testing Framework)  , **_Swagger_**  (API documentation)

+#### Unit Testing

+- Currently we are working on the implementation of unit-tests.

+- This will improve the our codebase & help to manage all the wierd cases.

+- We are using Mocha & Chai for the unit-testing.
+We welcome you, for helping us to improve test casing.